libmir/blog/_posts/2016-12-12-writing-efficient-numerical-code.md

 ### Convolution

-To bring this example more down to earth, let's examine how we would implement classic [image convolution](https://en.wikipedia.org/wiki/Kernel_(image_processing)#Convolution) with these algorithms.
-We'll write classic, C-style implementation, and it's analogue with `mir.ndslice.algorithm`.
+To make the example more concrete, let's examine how we would implement classic [image convolution](https://en.wikipedia.org/wiki/Kernel_(image_processing)#Convolution) with these algorithms.
+We'll write classic, C-style implementation, and its analogue with `mir.ndslice.algorithm`.
 We will wrap both variants with `@fastmath` attribute, to be as fair as possible.
 Here is the most trivial C-style implementation: